kowainik/org/style-guide.md

         else g x : go xs
 ```

-Do not introduce unnecessary long names for variables.
+Do not introduce unnecessarily long names for variables.

 ```haskell
 -- + Good